 The turboprop engine control unit (ECU) connects to a laptop-based program.
 This program outputs various metrics of the engine and can be used to record data visually.
 Unfortunately, the controller area network bus protocol used by the engine is proprietary and the manufacturer did not provide software to record data directly.
-Thus, all engine data was recorded from video capture of real-time graphical read-out, and figures were created during postprocessing.
+Thus, all engine data was recorded from video capture of real-time graphical read-out, and figures were created during post-processing.
+Include PBS CAN Table!!!!
 The main data acquisition system consists of three Arduino Megas.
 Two of the microcontrollers were utilized to record most of the sensor inputs.
 The third Arduino only measures voltage and was located inside the aircraft with the pilot.
-The two main boards utilize the printed circuit boards detailed in Fig. 9.
+The two main boards interface with printed circuit boards serve to isolate the controllers from the high voltage of the system and filter noise.
 The board was designed to accommodate the numerous sensors present on the aircraft, though this paper will focus on the power data because most of the recorded data was thermistor data and not particularly interesting.
 All the specifics of the relevant DAQ components are listed in Table 2.
-The locations of the hall effect current sensors can be seen in the main electrical system diagram shown in Fig. The aircraft testbed consists of 2 LEM DHAB S-133 current sensors that can read up to 750-A and are accurate to within 2located after the generator and before the crowbar circuit.
+The locations of the hall effect current sensors can be seen in the main electrical system diagram shown in REDO Diagram!!!.
+The aircraft testbed consists of 2 LEM DHAB S-133 current sensors that can read up to 750-A and are accurate to within 2% of the actual value.
+They are located after the generator and before the crowbar circuit.
 A third DHAB S-124 current sensor was also used before the battery, and it can read up to 500-A accurately.
 This sensor is slightly more accurate than the S-133 because it has a smaller current rating.
 The amount of power expended from the battery was not expected to exceed 300-A. These three sensors allow for current in the system to be fully accounted for and monitored.
 The current sensors are bidirectional and so can determine the direction electrical current is flowing.
 All power production (battery and generator) and power utilization (battery, wings, and crowbar) can be accurately measured in real-time.
 A voltage divider was utilized to reduce the 120-V to a 5-V range.
 This scaled range was then read by the analog port on an Arduino.
 For the voltage sensor, a separate dedicated Arduino was used to allow for an increased response rate and ease of electrical isolation.